-- Documentation of whether or not the building is occupied. - For existing Federally Assisted Affordable Housing rehabilitation, submit documentation from the entity enforcing affordable housing requirements evidencing the rent and income restrictions applicable to such property including the term of such restrictions.
+- Documentation confirming the existing structure is vacant.
+This requirement can be satisfied by submitting two or more of the following: - A letter from the local unit of government; - Current interior and exterior photos of the building; - Applicant self-certification on official letterhead confirming the building is 100% vacant. - Documentation of the total square footage of the existing structure and the total square footage that is being rehabbed. - For existing Federally Assisted Affordable Housing rehabilitation, submit documentation from the entity enforcing affordable housing requirements evidencing the rent and income restrictions applicable to such property including the term of such restrictions.